UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :rage: _Folder 21 Annual Reports_

-## Transcribing Titles and Captions
+## Transcribing titles and captions in container lists

 If an unpublished item, such as a photograph or home movie, has a title or caption written on it, we will likely want to replicate that title in the finding aid.
 We will want to distinguish between titles and captions that come with items (creator-generated information) from the titles and explanations that we provide (archivist-generated information).
 To do this, we use quotations marks.
 See [Processing Information](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information) in Descriptive Elements section for guidance on how to communicate transparently in the finding aid about creator-generated and archivist-generated folder titles.